 Fruit-based and Seed-based Spices

 Opening That Nut

-- Paleo: The items in the first column are permanent restrictions on the paleo diet.
-Here are some links that explain why: Refined Oils ~ Refined Sugar ~ Grains ~ Legumes ~ Soy.
+- Paleo: The items in the first column are permanent restrictions: Here are some links that explain why: Guar Gum ~ Refined Oils ~ Refined Sugar ~ Grains ~ Legumes ~ Soy ~ Stevia.

 - Hidden Sources of Grains: To avoid grains, you need to become a label reader.
 Packaged foods often contain gluten, so look for gluten-free on the label and also read the ingredient list.

-- The Rest: Curious about why the other items are on the autoimmune protocol?
-Here are some links: Eggs ~ Nuts & Seeds ~ Dairy
+- The AIP: Curious about the reason behind the excluded foods on the autoimmune protocol?
+Here are some links: Eggs ~ Dairy ~ Nuts & Seeds ~ Nightshades ~ Alcohol

 - Lifestyle: Remember that success in healing autoimmunity has as much to do with lifestyle as it does with diet.
 This means managing stress, getting enough sleep, spending time outside, having balance between work and play, and addressing emotional issues as well as physical ones.
 This isn’t something you can achieve in 30 days, but as you figure out the diet that works best for you, remember to make goals for yourself in the area of lifestyle as well.